Photo: Phil Walters

-Other credits include Ken Russell's Gothic, a trippy retelling of the Mary Shelley/ Frankenstein story starring Gabriel Byrne, Natasha Richardson and Timothy Spall; The Guardian, directed and co-written by William (The Exorcist) Friedkin; Superstition starring Mark Strong and Charlotte Rampling; and Octane starring Madeleine Stowe and Jonathan Rhys Meyers.
-For television, he has written stand-alone scripts for C4's Shockers and BBC1's Ghosts.
-He also won a BAFTA for his short film script The Deadness of Dad starring Rhys Ifans.
+His first produced screenplay was Ken Russell's Gothic (1986), a trippy telling of the Mary Shelley/origin of Frankenstein story starring Gabriel Byrne, Natasha Richardson and Timothy Spall.
+His other scripts since then include The Guardian, directed and co-written by William (The Exorcist) Friedkin; Superstition starring Mark Strong and Charlotte Rampling; and Octane starring Madeleine Stowe, Norman Reedus and Jonathan Rhys Meyers, as well as screenplays for Goldcrest, MGM United Artists, Sony Columbia, Paramount, TriStar, Universal, BBC Films and StudioCanal.

 For television, he has written single stand-alone dramas for Channel 4's Shockers and BBC1's Ghosts.
 He also won a British Academy Award (BAFTA) for his short film The Deadness of Dad starring Rhys Ifans.
 For a several years he was co-director of Antidote Theatre, based in Bath, which produced a number of stage plays, including his own Answering Spirits as well as new work by John Fletcher and Miles Kington.